 - When you find the command, select it and press the Learn New Assignment button.

 - Press the button on your Loop Block that you want to control the command.
+(You may need to close BLOCKS Dashboard; it uses MIDI SysEx messages to communicate with Blocks, and these messages may confuse Logic.)

 In this example, we’ve assigned the ‘Record’ command in Logic Pro X to the Record button on the Loop Block.
 Now, when it’s time to record, we can use our Loop Block to start recording on a track.